luckynrslevin/doc/ecodms/README.md

 #### Example 2: "Abrechnung:         Januar 2011"

-To identify everythin after the word "Abrechnung", until the date field in the format "yyyy", e.g.
+To identify everything after the word "Abrechnung", until the date field in the format "yyyy", e.g.
 ```
 Abrechnung:         Januar 2011
 ```